Thoron86/AI-Spielplatz/README.md

 - **Visual Computing** - Learn how to detect objects.
 - **Model Training** - Learn how to train a model for your use case.

-## 🔥 Check our Warming-Up material! [link to that folder, containing ideally a single colab notebook or similar resource with a balanced but not overwhelming variety of examples].
+## 🔥 Check our Warming-Up material!
+Where you can find some exciting sources of inspiration and get an idea of the style of the workshop, before entering the Basics 📚 [link to those folders, containing ideally a single colab notebook or similar resource with a balanced but not overwhelming variety of examples].

 ## 📍 The Venue